jrie/kisslib/README.md

 ""gcc kisslib-jessie.c kiss-front-jessie.c -Wall -std=c99 -O3 -g `pkg-config --cflags gtk+-3.0` -lzip -lsqlite3 `pkg-config --libs gtk+-3.0` -o kisslib""

+Then "chmod +x kisslib" to allow the system to execute it.
 And then run "./kisslib" to open kisslib.